DIRECTOR: DR. EVANGELIA BELLAS

 Director: Dr. Bojana Gligorijevic

-MiCE investigates mechanisms of tumor cell metastasis by implementing established and developing new microscopy technologies at multiple scales, combined with approaches from cell biology, tissue engineering and systems biology into a systems microscopy.
-We strive towards predicting tumor cell decisions, which are a dynamical, ever-changing outcome of multiple mechanical and chemical signals from different cell-based and extracellular sources.
-While we are excited about engineering new technologies and highly curious about mechanistic understanding of metastasis, our overarching goal is to translate our findings into improved diagnostics for early metastasis and point to novel therapeutic targets.
+Cancer Microscopy & Mechanobiology Lab investigates mechanisms of tumor cell metastasis by combining approaches from mechanobiology, microfluidics and tissue engineering.
+We implement established and develop new real-time microscopy technologies at multiple scales (molecular, cellular, tissue, organismal).
+In addition, we collaborate with mathematical modelers (Tuzel lab, Bioengineering Department) and clinicians (Fox Chase Cancer Center) to push both quantitative and translational aspects of our work.
+We strive towards predicting tumor cell decisions, which are a dynamical, ever-changing outcome of mechanical and chemical signals from cell-based and extracellular sources.
+While we are excited about engineering new technologies and highly curious about mechanistic understanding of metastasis, our overarching goal is to translate our findings into predictive diagnostics and point to novel therapeutic targets to prevent metastasis.

 Director: Dr. Chetan Patil